 Come to either of our Chandler Cosmetic Surgery offices for the best mole removal in the Philadelphia, PA, South Jersey, NJ, Main Line, and surrounding area and have Dr. Chandler evaluate you for surgical treatment of your facial moles and skin tags.
 He has extensive experience removing these skin blemishes and takes pride in doing so with the most minimal scarring possible.

 What are moles and other growths on the face?

 There are several skin lesions that are common and benign.

 - Moles typically are brown or black growths on the skin.
-They usually begin to appear in childhood and accumulate through the first 25 years of a person’s life.
+They may begin to appear in childhood and accumulate through the first 25 years of a person’s life.
 Most people have between 10 and 40 moles by the time they are 30.
 Moles occur when skin cells called melanocytes, the cells that make the pigment that gives our skin its natural color, grow in a cluster instead of being spread throughout the skin.

-If you’re ready to get rid of that unsightly mole, skin tag, cyst, or other unwanted facial growth, call Dr. Chandler at his Moorestown NJ office, (609) 877-2800, or his Jenkintown PA office, (215) 885-6830, to schedule a consultation.
+If you’re ready to get rid of that unsightly mole, skin tag, cyst, xanthelasma, keratosis or other unwanted facial growth, contact Dr. Chandler at his South Jersey, NJ (Moorestown/Cherry Hill) office, (609) 877-2800, or his Philadelphia, PA (Jenkintown/Abington) office, (215) 885-6830, to schedule a cosmetic consultation.